-9:30pm to 10:30pm Thursday nights after class.
-I'll also be available via email (dderrick@luc.edu).
+Office hours are by appointment only.
+Usually after class is the best time to talk face-to-face.
+That said, I am most available via email (dderrick@luc.edu).
 My work phone is 312-220-4191.
-Don't hesitate to reach out to me if you have any questions or concerns.
-If you want to talk to me face-to-face another time besides after class, let me know and we'll work something out.
+Don't hesitate to reach out to me if you have any questions or concerns or want to talk.